 There are boat rides down the Cumberland River in downtown Nashville.
 Some are with entertainment and food, some just food and some just to look at the scenery.

 If you really want to taste Music City USA take a stroll down 2nd avenue near the river and up Broadway.
 The honky-tonk bars are where a lot of country music stars got their start…and still do.
 It can be a little overload with crowds, but it’s still small-town compared to big cities.
 There are a ton of good restaurants in that area and lots of shops and things to see but it can be pretty crowded with people….especially at night.
 There are also horse-drawn carriage rides.
-Rock Bottom is a great restaurant, and Demo’s is a very nice and affordable Italian restaurant with a great house wine.
+Demo’s is a very nice and affordable Italian restaurant with a great house wine.
 The Old Spaghetti Factory is also a great experience.
 Printer’s Alley and The Arcade are two known hot-spots for bars and shopping.

 Our goal is to take in some tours of the area – the Carriage rides were great and a fun way to see the city, and my mother loves the Nash Trash tour which is a hoot!
 She says it’s funny and a bit bawdy. 😉 There are a ton of stars……not just singers but also movie stars…..who live in the area.
 Many live in Franklin.
 It is a hotspot for the rich and famous.
 Nicole Kidmon and Keith Urban, Jennifer O-Neill, Naomi and Wynonna Judd, Faith Hill and Tim McGraw, Amy Grant and Vince Gill, George Jones, Dolly Parton, Loretta Lynn, Johnny Depp (my eldest flipped when she heard Cap’n Jack just bought a house here)….I could go on and on…… There are so many.
 You can get maps and bus tours at the Nashville Welcome centers.
 One recommendation Papa Gray has been on is the Music City Brew Tour – great way to get a (literal) taste of some of the awesome breweries we have around town, and learn about how they make their yummy brews!